drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%_Lvl_17.md

     radiant.
   * Go pick up your items from the town.
 Scale, harp, and the Sun Stone.
   * Go pick up the RainStaff to the NorthEast of here.
-  * If you are more than 1200 exp away from Lvl 17, go fight the dragon.

 ## Level 17 and the Seal (Split 12)